mathiasnovas/leet.js/README.md

 Add -g to install globally.

-If you don't have npm install you download and install it with this line:
+If you don't have npm, you can download and install it with this line:

     curl http://npmjs.org/install.sh | sh

 ***
 ###Usage
-Using node.js is even simpler!
+*Using* node.js is even simpler!
 Running it from your command line...

     ./leet.js "i want to be leet"